deatrich/doc-with-pandoc-markdown/setup-files.md

 // we used ~/styles/
 $ pwd
 /home/myname/styles/

+// place the docx file above the current directory:
 $ zip -r ../custom-reference-new.docx *
 ```
 Here are the XML changes made to the supplied 'custom-reference.docx' file: